-TONIGHT Kobe Bryant will have not one, but two of his jersey’s retired when the Lakers host the Warriors.
-One of the greatest players to ever lace em up will become the first player in history to have two numbers retired by the same team, which is fitting because splitting No. 8 and No. 24’s heroics is a near impossible task.
+TONIGHT Kobe Bryant will have not one, but two of his jersey’s retired when the L.A.
+Lakers host the Golden State Warriors.
+One of the greatest players to ever lace ’em up will become the first player in history to have two numbers retired by the same team, which is fitting because splitting No. 8 and No. 24’s accomplishments is a near-impossible task.
 Or is it?
-After switching from #8 to #24 to start the 2006-07 season, Kobe gave us 10 years of memories in each jersey number with each symbolizing two vastly different stages of his career.
-Comparing chpater one against chapter two provides some interestng results.
+After switching from #8 to #24 to start the 2006-07 season, Kobe gave us 10 years of memories in each number with both representing two vastly different stages of his career.
+Comparing chapter one against chapter two provides some interesting results.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest Compare the Pair articles and follow our fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

-FOR his first 10 years while wearing No. 8 Kobe was playing Robin to Shaquille O’Neal who was his teammate for his first eight years in the league.
-Once Shaq left town then he transformed into Batman and the Lakers’ alpha dog.
-While he played in more playoff games and won more titles as No. 8, Kobe averaged six more points in his second chapter come playoff time and was the cornerstone in Los Angeles winning back to back titles in 2010 and 2011.
-He may have experienced more ‘success’ in his first 10 seasons, but in his second 10, all the success that LA had was virtually off of his own back.
+FOR his first 10 years while wearing No. 8, Kobe played Robin to Shaquille O’Neal’s Batman, with the two pairing up for Bryant’s first eight years in the league.
+Once Shaq left Tinseltown, the Black Mamba was able to ascend and he transformed himself into the Lakers’ clear alpha dog.
+While he played in more playoff games and won more titles as No. 8, Kobe averaged more points come playoff time in No. 24 (22.9 PPG compared to 29.3 PPG) and was the driving force behind Los Angeles’ back to back titles in 2010 and 2011.
+He may have experienced more ‘success’ in his first 10 seasons, but in his second 10, all the success the franchise had was virtually off of his own back.

 Edge: No. 24

-NO. 8 was an athletic beast, able to get to the rack and mash on anyone in his way at any given time.
-No. 24 was a much more methodical player, with perhaps the best footwork we have ever seen.
-His No. 8 per game averages are hampered due to Kobe competing with Eddie Jones for the starter role, but even without looking at those numbers the evolution of Kobe in his No. 24 days gives him the win here.
-The way he expanded his game when he didn’t have as much bounce and still averaged a high points total is a testiment to his work ethic and competitve drive.
+NO. 8 was an athletic beast, using his god-given talent to yam on anyone who blocked his path to the rim.
+The second incarnation of Bryant was a much more methodical player, displaying perhaps the best footwork we have ever seen from a professional basketballer.
+His No. 8 per game averages are hampered due to Kobe competing with Eddie Jones for the starter role during his first few years in the league, but even without looking at those stats, the evolution he displayed during in his days wearing 24 gives him the edge here.
+Kobe expanded his game when he didn’t have as much bounce and athleticism and still averaged a high points total, which is a testament to his legendary work ethic and competitive drive.